 Clinical Features / Diagnosis

 NICE have issued guidance for the diagnosis of ADHD in children in the UK[i].
 This guidance is based on the criteria from either the ICD-106 or DSM-V7.

 ICD-10 criteria (where ADHD is referred to as “Hyperkinetic Disorder” or HKD) specify that symptoms must be of “early onset” (i.e. before 6 years old) and present for some time before diagnosis.
 They must be present in two or more settings and must be out of context for the child’s age and IQ.

-The two main features for diagnosis are impaired attention and over-activity.
+The three cardinal features of ADHD are hyperactivity, inattention and impulsivity (fig 1.).
+However, the two main features for diagnosis are impaired attention and over-activity.
 Disinhibition, recklessness and lack of adherence to social norms (e.g. interrupting people) may be present but not necessary for a diagnosis with these criteria.
 (The ICD-10 criteria exclude the diagnosis of ADHD in the presence of another pervasive developmental disorder or when the age of onset is uncertain but NICE do not support this exclusion.)

 DSM-V criteria include three subtypes of ADHD – combined, predominantly inattentive type and predominantly hyperactive/impulsive presentation.

 - Inattention criteria include – “easily distracted by extraneous stimuli”, “forgetful in daily activities” and “often has difficulty sustaining attention in tasks or play activities”.

 - Hyperactivity criteria include – “often fidgets with hands or feet or squirms in seat”, “often talks excessively” and “is often on the go or often acts as if driven by a motor”.